The AGE Building

-The building was purchased in 1986 by Austin Groups for the Elderly and was renovated into office spaces.
+The building was purchased in 1986 by Austin Groups for the Elderly (AGE) and was renovated into office spaces.
 At the time, Austin Groups for the Elderly’s purpose was to host agencies that dealt with aging and disability issues.
 Meals on Wheels and More, Lutheran Social Services, and Hospice Austin were a few that came together to work on Austin’s aging issues.

 At any given time, 20 to 25 emerging non-profit organizations are in residence at The AGE Building.
 Tenants pay below-market rental rates and share facilities and equipment, to allow them to concentrate more dollars into their programs rather than overhead costs.

 The AGE Building has become a place of collaboration between the various non-profits and a haven during difficult economic times.
 On-site management and a caring staff dedicated to helping non-profits reach their potential make the building an ideal office space.
 The AGE Building believes in diversity within its non-profit population.